Animal Crackers (2017 film): Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 22 reviews, with an average rating of 6.00/10.
 It had a critical consensus which read: "Animal Crackers is far from the most distinctive animated fare, but its wacky humor and zippy speed make it a decent diversion for younger viewers."
 On Metacritic, the film has a weighted average score of 60 out of 100 based on 5 critics, indicating "mixed or average" reviews.

 In Annecy 2017 movie review, Jordan Mintzer of The Hollywood Reporter states that the story is "mostly predictable directions despite the limited pleasure of seeing those mighty morphin power crackers in action."
 He also noted that the filmmakers seem to have "put more thought into the livelihood of their snacks than they did into the main characters, who mostly come across as stock cartoon types."
 Overall, he stated about the film could be considered "passable enough, though it's far from the level of Sausage Party or Cloudy With a Chance of Meatballs, to name some other edible animation tales."
 Peter Debruge of Variety Magazine wrote that it's "uniquely suited to the medium of animation, considering that live action (even heavily CG-embellished live action) simply wouldn't support all those dramatic transformations […] and the wonderfully anthropomorphic behavior each of those species requires."
-He also wroted that the film "asserts its own identity, combining some of the most distinctive voices with an ensemble of personality-rich, sequel-ready characters.
+He also wrote that the film "asserts its own identity, combining some of the most distinctive voices with an ensemble of personality-rich, sequel-ready characters.
 And best of all: Absolutely no animals were harmed in the making of this film."